jorgenbjerkesjo/Omnia-Foundation-Docs/sharepoint-provisioning/provisioning-pipeline.rst

 A Provisioning Pipeline makes it possible to modify the content of a resource file at the time it is provisioned to a SharePoint site.
 This enables you to adapt those resources to specific needs.

-.. note:: At this time, Provisioning Pipeline only applies to the Omnia master page.

 Add a Provisioning Pipeline
 #######